ucsb-cs9/w24/_lab/lab07.md

 * `__init__(self)` - the constructor for the `OrderQueue` will simply initialize the Python List representing the MinHeap.

-Since it's possible to remove from an empty `OrderQueue`, we will create and raise an exception when this is done.
-You will define a `QueueEmptyException` class in `OrderQueue.py` that doesn't do anything except define an `Exception` object to raise when this happens (recall, we did do an example of defining basic Exception class types).

 In addition to the construction of the MinHeap in this class, two methods are required to be implemented:

 * `add_order(self, saladOrder)` - a `saladOrder` object will be stored in the MinHeap *prioritized by its time attribute* (lower value means higher priority)
-* `process_next_order(self)` - this removes the root node from the MinHeap (and restructures the MinHeap), and returns a string containing the root value's salad order description
+* `process_next_order(self)` - this removes the root node from the MinHeap (and restructures the MinHeap), and returns a string containing the root value's salad order description.
+If the `OrderQueue` is empty, then it should return an empty string.

 The automated tests will create various salad orders with different time attributes.
 It will then call `process_next_order()` one at a time and check the removed SaladOrder is in the right priority by checking their expected `info()` string.
 You should write similar tests to confirm the MinHeap state is in the correct order.